 You may purchase a parking permit online or in person at Campus Parking Services.
 Campus Parking Services is located at 121 Normal Road, just south of the NIU parking deck.
 A vehicle registration form will need to be completed in order to receive a parking permit.
-Please note that payment: cash, check, American Express, Discover, Master Card, Visa, Huskie Bucks or charging your permit to your Bursar account, is due at the time of purchase.
+Please note that payment: cash, check, American Express, Discover, Master Card, Visa, or charging your permit to your Bursar account, is due at the time of purchase.
+Permits that are purchased in office or by mail will be charged an additional $15 processing fee.

 Frequently Asked Questions

 You need a vehicle registration form which requires personal information such as name, address, and phone number.
 You also need to supply your vehicle make, model, and license plate number.
 See Buying a Permit for more information.

 Yes.
 If you need to request that a change or an update be made to a vehicle that is associated with your parking permit, first go to the AIMS website, and click on My Account to log in.
 Once you have logged in using your University credentials, you will need to click on your current NIU parking permit.
 At the bottom of the next screen, you will have the option to select either Remove, Add, or Edit your vehicle or license plate information.
 Once you have entered all of the necessary information for your request, and added additional comments if need be, click on the request button at the bottom of the page.
 Once your request has been reviewed, you will receive an email letting you know if your request has been approved or denied.